aidanwhiteley/books/README.md

 * Mongo based persistence with the use of Spring Data MongoRepository
     * next to no persistence code
     * except for some Mongo aggregation queries added to the Repository implementation
-* accessing the Google Books API with the Spring RestTemplate and, a work in progress, the reactive Spring WebClient
+* accessing the Google Books API with the Spring RestTemplate
 * and Docker images and a Docker Compose file that runs all the tiers of the application with one `docker compose up -d` command
+* new from 2025 - there is now a "built in" front end implementation using [HTMX](https://htmx.org/).
+The earlier JSON data APIs are still retained meaning that the alternative React / Typescript front end implementation still works.

 ### Live application
-This project runs live under Docker Compose with a React / Typescript [client application](https://github.com/aidanwhiteley/books-react) available at https://cloudybookclub.com/
+This project runs live under Docker Compose using the HTMX front end at https://cloudybookclub.com/ and with a React / Typescript [client application](https://github.com/aidanwhiteley/books-react) available at https://react-typescript.cloudybookclub.com/

 ![The Cloudy Book Club](../media/screengrab.jpg?raw=true)

 ### Running in development
-The checked in default Spring profile is "mongo-java-server-no-auuth".
+The checked in default Spring profile is "mongo-java-server-no-auth".
 This uses an in memory fake Mongo instance - [mongo-java-server](https://github.com/bwaldvogel/mongo-java-server) - so there is no need to run MongoDb locally.
-It also auto logs you on with a dummy user so there is no need to set up OAuth config to explore the application.
+It also auto logs you on with a dummy admin user so there is no need to set up OAuth config to explore the application.
 So you should be able to just check out the code and run and test the application for development purposes with no other dependencies.
+Try
+`mvnw.cmd spring-boot:run`
+and then point a browser at http://localhost:8080/

 To develop Mongo related code you should switch to the "dev" profile which does expect to be able to connect to a real MongoDb instance.